Skip to content

 When installing inside cameras, placement is very important.
 Getting maximum coverage from any given security camera can optimize their usage.
 For this reason, cameras should be placed in generally common areas, like safe rooms, family rooms, living rooms, kitchens and/or basements.
 These are all general areas to give you the most coverage without taking away privacy

-3. The worst places in your home to instal your cameras.
+3. The worst places in your home to install your cameras.

 Bedrooms and bathrooms, unless the home is vacant or unoccupied or there’s extreme value in that area.
 Why?
 For privacy issues.
 Good camera systems are watching 24/7 and it's obvious why you wouldn't want a camera rolling in these rooms non-stop.